Phase 1, Building in the Open

 Back up your data across multiple locations without trusting any single company.
 Like BitTorrent but for keeping your stuff safe.
 The technology exists (erasure coding, DHT, etc.) but making it easy doesn't yet.

-Related: Syncthing, Restic, BorgBackup
+Related, Syncthing, Restic, BorgBackup

 NEEDED